c4lh4x/postgres-etc-docker-image/README.md

 sudo USE_PGXS=1 make install
 ```

-This would compile and install `wal2json` on our container.
+This would compile and install `wal2json` in our container.
 All mutations are run as the `postgres` user and have access to `root` via `sudo`.
 The `00_` is simply to allow for the scripts to run chronologically.
 The next script would be `01_install_foobar_extension.sh`

 ***Important**: Mutations run on every container run.
-If you don't need that, you will need to bash out some logic that circumnavigates that issue.*
+If you don't need that, you will need to bash out some logic that circumnavigates that issue per mutation.*

 ## `./pg_data` (`/var/lib/postgresql/data` in the container)
 `./pg_data` is there for observation reasons, there should be no need to interact with it, however if you need to interact with the postgres instance, you have access to it.